-- 3.2.3 Appeals: Any appeals to the decision of the City Manager on development applications or minor modifications will be heard by the Form-Based Code Review Committee (FBCRC) within 15 days of such a decision by the City Manager or designee.
-Appeals of decisions of the FBCRC shall be handled as a Special Development Plan application and ultimately reviewed by the City Council.
-If denied by the City Council, the appeal shall be taken in the District Court within thirty (30) days after the action or decisions of the City Council and all decisions which have not been appealed within thirty (30) days shall become final.
-After the appeal is taken, the procedure shall be governed by the rules of civil procedure. - 3.2.4 Special Development Plans: A request for a modification to any of the standards of this Code other than Minor Modifications or Design Exceptions shall be reviewed and processed as Special Development Plans.
+- 3.2.3 Appeals: Any appeals, of the decision of the City Manager, Public Works Director, Building Official or any other City staff member on development applications, or minor modifications shall be heard by the Planning and Zoning Commission after a written Notice of Appeal is filed with the City Planning Department specifying the decision being appealed and the reasons for the appeal.
+The Notice of Appeal must also include a \$250 (Two Hundred Fifty Dollar) filing fee.
+The Planning and Zoning Commission shall consider any such appeal no later than 45 days after the filing of the Notice of Appeal.
+The decision of the Planning and Zoning Commission may be appealed, by either side, to the City Council by filing A Notice of Appeal with the Planning Department within 10 days of the decision by the Planning and Zoning Commission.
+The Notice of Appeal must also include a \$250 (Two Hundred Fifty Dollar) filing fee.
+The City Council shall hear the appeal within 45 days after the Notice of Appeal is filed.
+For good reason, the City Council may postpone the appeal hearing date for no more than 30 days.
+If denied by the City Council, the appeal shall be taken to the Cameron County District Court within thirty (30) days after the action or decisions of the City Council.
+All decisions which have not been appealed within thirty (30) days shall become final.
+After the appeal is timely taken to the District Court, the procedure shall be governed by the rules of civil procedure and any other applicable law. - 3.2.4 Special Development Plans: A request for modification to any of the standards of this Code, including a change to the boundaries or regulations other than Minor Modifications, signage issues or Design Exceptions shall be reviewed and processed as Special Development Plans.
 Applications for Special Development Plans shall follow the process for a zoning change in Chapter 20-18 of the City of South Padre Island Code of Ordinances.

 Special Development Plans (SDPs) are intended to allow applicants development flexibility to address specific market opportunities and/or contexts.
-An application for a Special Development Plan may only be considered by the City Council (CC) after the DSRTF and the Planning and Zoning Commission (P&Z) have made a recommendation.
-The City Manager or designee shall review, make recommendations on any SDPs, and shall forward all SDP applications to the DSRTF and the P&Z. In evaluating an SDP, CC may consider the extent to which the application meets any of the following:
+An application for a Special Development Plan may only be considered by the City Council (CC) after the Planning and Zoning Commission (P&Z) has made a recommendation.
+The City Manager or designee shall review, make recommendations on any SDPs, and shall forward all SDP applications to the Planning and Zoning Commission and the City Council.
+In evaluating and considering an SDP, the Planning and Zoning Commission and the City Council may consider the extent to which the SDP meets any of the following:

 - (i) the goals, intent, and vision for Padre Boulevard and Entertainment District - (ii) provides an alternative "Master Plan" approach by consolidating multiple properties to create a predictable, market responsive development for the area - (iii) fits the adjoining context by providing appropriate transitions - (iv) provides public benefits such as usable civic and open spaces, livable streets, structured and shared parking, and linkages to transit - (v) does not hinder future opportunities for higher intensity development - 3.2.5 Information Required for Development Review.
-The full list of required materials is included in the Padre Boulevard Corridor development application available from the Development Services Department.
-In general, the following information is required, as applicable: - (i) Site Plan - (ii) Building Plans and Elevations - (iii) Landscape Plan - (iv) Material Specifications - (v) Plans and Specifications for Proposed Signs - (vi) Description of Proposed Scope of Work - (vii) Photographs of Site and Existing Conditions - 3.2.6 Plat Approval: Plat approval in the PBED shall follow the City's Subdivision Ordinance as established in Chapter 23 of the City of South Padre Island Code of Ordinances. - 3.2.7 Variances: Variances to any standards in this code and Chapter 20 Zoning of the Code of Ordinances shall meet the standards in Chapter 20-19 of the City of South Padre Island Code of Ordinance.
+The full list of required materials is included in the Padre Boulevard Corridor development application available from the Planning Department.
+In general, the following information is required, as applicable: - (i) Site Plan